CUBoulder-2017-IML4HCI/weather_whisperer/README.md

 # weather_whisperer
-To run this project configure your Beaglebone Green Wireless board as described by the diagram below
+To run this project configure your Beaglebone Green Wireless board as described in Board Setup

 Install the below dependencies